 A byte is the collection of bits that comprise the serial data format.
 At first, this term might seem inaccurate because a byte is 8 bits and the serial data format can range between 7 bits and 12 bits.
 However, when serial data is stored on your computer, the framing bits are stripped away, and only the data bits are retained.
 Moreover, eight data bits are always used regardless of the number of data bits specified for transmission, with the unused bits assigned a value of 0.

-value consists of four bytes.
-For more information about reading and
+format, that value consists of four bytes.
+For more information about reading

 The RS-232 standard supports two types of communication protocols: synchronous and asynchronous.